 How to Dispose of Knives Part 2

 Another way to safely dispose of your old knives is to return it to where you purchased them.
-Some shops will take back old products for safekeeping or recycling, or you may also be able to return them if there was a warranty policy that covered a return.
+Although this method might not work for all shops and stores out there, there are actually some stores that will gladly take back the knifes you bought to either re-sell them as used knives or reforge them into new cutleries.
+Likewise, some shops will take back old products for safekeeping or recycling, or you may also be able to return them if there was a warranty policy that covered a return.
 Returning old knives to shops ensures the knife ends up in the right hands and can be safely disposed of.
 If the shop is close by, then a quick trip there to drop the knife off is all it takes.
 If you purchased your knife online, you can contact the shop’s customer service team and inquire to see if they accept returns.
 Some shops may even pay you a small fee for your knife if it’s still in decent condition, but this is rare.
 The goal here is to safely dispose of your knife, not resell it.

 If you’re an artist, or looking to get into metalworking, then you can surely come up with something creative like turning your old blades into works of art.
 Some people like to create metallic trees made of knives, or even bend old knives together to create statues.
 The possibilities are endless!
 This can also be a great opportunity for you to help your fellow knife enthusiast friends by taking their old knives off their hands.
 They get rid of their old knives with little fuss, and you can more material to create art!
 A win-win situation for everybody.